Yaseen-Haffejee/Parallel-Computing-Assignment/README.md

 Note that a random matrix is generated using the rows and columns values which are set in the makefile.
 Also remember to adjust the number of processes as well before running make.
 Don't forget that the number of processes must be a factor of the number of rows.

+### Serial Implementation:
+A function will take in the two-dimensional array which is the board , which is randomly generated.
+It also takes in the number of rows and columns that make up the board, as well as the number of generations we are computing.
+We then loop for each generation and compute the results of the next generation.
+Once we have the next generation, we convert the board to a one-dimensional representation, which we add to a vector.
+We then update the board to be the new generation and continue this until all the generations have been computed.
+The function will then return a vector , containing one-dimensional representations of each generation computed.
+This vector is used to compare and check if the parallel results are the same.
+The actual computation of  a generation is simple.
+We loop through the entire board, every single entry, we look and check how many of its eight neighbours are alive or dead , and based on the rules of the game, we determine whether or not that cell will remain alive in the next generation.
+Once every entry is evaluated, we update the board to be the new generation.
+This is repeated for however many generations we are computing.

 For this project my approach to parallelize the algorithm was as follows:

 1) Reduce the two-dimensional board into multiple sub-boards using its rows. i.e decompose the matrix and hand each process it's own set of rows to work on.